DRMacIver/programmer-at-large-notes/gender-etc.md

 sets them apart from most system bound culture they encounter, which helps foster an increased sense of unity.

-These behaviours are by no mean unique amongst the trading fleet.
-It goes back a number of generations in Eschaton Arbitrage's lineage and it has proven to be a particularly successful lineage so is comparatively common in local space, but they still routinely encounter other traders that behave radically differently.
+These behaviours and norms are by no means either unique or ubiquitous amongst the trading fleet.
+They go back a number of generations in Eschaton Arbitrage's lineage and it has proven to be a particularly successful lineage so is comparatively common in local space, but they still routinely encounter other traders that behave radically differently.